Censored Truncated Sequential Spectrum Sensing for Cognitive Radio Networks: Numerical Results

 Figures~\ref{esnr},~\ref{rhosnr} and \ref{asnsnr} consider a scenario where $M=5$, $N=30$, $C_{sj}=1$, $C_{tj}=10$, $\alpha=0.1$, $\beta=0.9$ and $\pi_{0}$ can take a value of $0.2$ or $0.8$.
-The performance of the system versus SNR is analyzed in this scenario.
-The maximum energy consumption per sensor is depicted in Fig.~\ref{esnr}.
-As for the two earlier scenarios, censored sequential sensing gives a higher energy efficiency compared to censoring.
-While the optimal energy variation for the censoring scheme is almost the same for all the considered SNRs, the censored sequential scheme's energy consumption per sensor reduces significantly as the SNR increases.
+The performance of the system versus SNR is analyzed in this scenario for the OR rule.
+The maximum {average energy consumption per sensor} is depicted in Fig.~\ref{esnr}.
+As for the earlier scenario, censored sequential sensing gives a higher energy efficiency compared to censoring.
+While the optimal energy variation for the censoring scheme is almost the same for all the considered SNRs, the censored sequential scheme's {average energy consumption per sensor} reduces significantly as the SNR increases.
 The reason is that as the SNR increases, the optimal ASN dramatically decreases (almost $50\%$ for $\gamma=2~$dB and $\pi_{0}=0.2$).

-Unlike the earlier scenarios, in Fig.~\ref{esnr} the optimal maximum energy per sensor for censored sequential sensing is lower for almost the whole SNR range (except for $\gamma=-4~$dB) for $\pi_{0}=0.2$.
-The reason is that in this scenario the number of samples is assumed to be $N=30$ and thus, the ASN which manages the total sensing cost becomes more important compared to the censoring rate that controls the transmission energy at higher SNRs.
-Since the optimal ASN for $\pi_{0}=0.2$ is much lower than its value for $\pi_{0}=0.8$, the energy consumption per sensor becomes lower, although the censoring rate for $\pi_{0}=0.8$ is higher.
-Furthermore, it is shown that as the number of samples increases, the censored sequential scheme gives a much lower energy consumption than its censoring counterpart.

-The number of samples or truncation point $N$ in censoring or censored sequential sensing is a key parameter.
-Although, it is not considered as an argument for optimization, it is important to discover its effect on the energy efficiency of the system.
-Figures~\ref{enct10},~\ref{enct100},~\ref{enct1000p02},~and~\ref{enct1000p08} depict the maximum energy consumption per sensor versus $N$ for respectivly $C_{t}=10$, $C_{t}=100$, and $C_{t}=1000$ while $C_{s}=1$.
-Note that the assumptions of $C_{t}/C_{s}=100$ or $C_{t}/C_{s}=1000$ are not really valid for low-power radios where the transmission range and power is limited and most power is reserved for sensing (for example as for ZigBee in \cite{MPL3}).
-However, theoretically it is valuable to discuss cases where the transmission cost is much higher than the sensing cost.
-The system parameters for Figures~\ref{enct10},~\ref{enct100},~\ref{rhon},~\ref{asnn},~\ref{enct1000p02}~and~\ref{enct1000p08} are $M=5$, $\gamma=0~$dB, $\alpha=0.1$, $\beta=0.9$ and $\pi_{0}$ can take a value of $0.2$ or $0.8$.
+This shows that as the SNR increases, censored sequential sensing becomes even more valuable and a significant energy saving per sensor can be achieved compared with the one that is achieved by censoring. {Since the SNR changes with the channel gain ($|h_{j}|^{2}$ under the first model or $\sigma_{hj}^{2}$ under the second model), from Fig.~\ref{esnr}, the behavior of the system with varying $|h_{j}|^{2}$ or $\sigma_{hj}^{2}$ can be derived, if the distribution of $|h_{j}|^{2}$ or $\sigma_{hj}^{2}$ is known.}